 - Check the anaesthetics you are using, including the ingredients and concentrations.
-Regulations change and health authorities are now conducting inspections to ensure cosmetic tattoo practitioners are compliant with the law.
+Regulations change, and health authorities are now conducting inspections.

 - Ensure the anaesthetics you use are obtained legally.
 There are on-line shops still selling topical anaesthetics that should not.

 - All anaesthetics are not made equal, literally.
 Even with the same ingredients, performance varies according to the quality of the ingredients and skill of the compounding pharmacist.